Home » DIY » How to deal with rusted paint cans

 Repurpose Laundry Detergent Jug

-I’ve found that it’s better to stir it up, and carefully transfer it from the rusted paint can, into a detergent jug for safe keeping.
+I’ve found that it’s better to stir it up and carefully transfer it from the rusted paint can to a detergent jug for safe keeping.

 TIP: You must rinse out all of the remaining detergent.
 I generally fill with water, shake, empty, repeat several times.
 Then I fill the jug with water and let it set for awhile to loosen any buildup, then rinse, shake, repeat again.